 Some of the solutions might be obtained from previous classes.
 Using such solutions is very counterproductive!
 To pass exams, you'll need to develop analysis skills by working through problems.
-More importantly, working through the problems yourself, discussing in groups, or with the TA or me is the best way to learn the material.
-I strongly encourage you to come to my office hours after struggling and we'll work out the correct answer together.
+More importantly, working through the problems yourself or discussing in groups or with me is the best way to learn the material.
+I strongly encourage you to come to my office hours after working on a problem and we'll work out the correct answer together.

 Project: The project is an important educational complement to the material presented in lectures.
 A good project will encounter problems that will require some research to find a solution.
 We'll discuss the project in more detail in a few weeks, but you should soon start thinking about possible projects.
-The project will explore using formal verification techniques on an existing complex RTL design.
+While I am receptive to projects either exploring formal methods or emulation, previous classes have opted for emulation based projects.
+To complete the project, the first step is to identify a design to verify.
 The design needs to be sufficiently complicated to require significant testing such that you can insert a subtle error in the design that might be difficult to catch.
-While verifying a design written from scratch is possible, I highly recommend students start with a pre-existing Verilog design (e.g. an openCores design).
-I also encourage students to work in groups of 2 people.
+You are welcome to create a new design from scratch, though I recommend students start with a pre-existing Verilog design, possibly one you've created from another class (e.g. ECE585).
+I also encourage students to work in groups of 2-3 people.
 Students are expected to orally present their projects as well as turn in a written report.